People Power Revolution: Rising mass support

 Still, people came to EDSA until it swelled to hundreds of thousands of unarmed civilians.
 The mood in the street was very festive, with many bringing whole families.
 Performers entertained the crowds, nuns and priests led prayer vigils, and people set up barricades and makeshift sandbags, trees, and vehicles in several places along EDSA and intersecting streets such as Santolan and Ortigas Avenue.
 Everywhere, people listened to Radio Veritas on their radios.
 A photo taken by Pete Reyes of Srs.
 Porferia Ocariza and Teresita Burias leading the rosary in front of soldiers has since become an iconic picture of the revolution.
 Several groups sang Bayan Ko (My Homeland), which, since 1980, had become a patriotic anthem of the opposition.
 People frequently flashed the 'LABAN' sign, which is an "L" formed with their thumb and index finger. 'laban' is the Filipino word for 'fight', but also the abbreviation of Lakas ng Bayan, Ninoy Aquino's party.
 After lunch on February 23, Enrile and Ramos decided to consolidate their positions.
 Enrile crossed EDSA from Camp Aguinaldo to Camp Crame amidst cheers from the crowd.

 In the mid-afternoon, Radio Veritas relayed reports of Marines massing near the camps in the east and LVT-5 tanks approaching from the north and south.
-A contingent of Marines with tanks and armored vans, led by Brigadier General Artemio Tadiar, was stopped along Ortigas Avenue, about two kilometers from the camps, by tens of thousands of people.
+A contingent of Marines with tanks and armored vans, led by Brigadier General Artemio Tadiar, was stopped along Ortigas Avenue, about 2 km from the camps, by tens of thousands of people.
 Nuns holding rosaries knelt in front of the tanks and men and women linked arms together to block the troops.
 Tadiar asked the crowds to make a clearing for them, but they did not budge.
 In the end, the troops retreated with no shots fired.

 Gate 2 of Camp Aguinaldo in 2017.

 By evening, the standby transmitter of Radio Veritas failed, although the stations of the Far East Broadcasting Company also took up the task of broadcasting information to the crowds, calling them in particular to protect Gate 2 of Camp Aguinaldo.
 Shortly after midnight, the Radio Veritas staff led by Father James Reuter were able to move to the transmitter of DZRJ-AM so they could begin broadcasting again.
 To help keep their location a secret, they took up the moniker "Radyo Bandido" (Bandit Radio) as a callsign.
 June Keithley, with her husband Angelo Castro Jr., was the radio broadcaster who continued Radio Veritas' program throughout the night and in the ensuing days.